-There is an annual student registration fee of £2520 for any of the postgraduate qualifications; this is payable for one year for a Postgraduate Certificate, two years for a Postgraduate Diploma, and four years for an MSc.
-Students who are citizens of a member state of the European Community, and have been ordinarily resident in the European Economic Area for the past three years, may qualify for Home/EU status, and a reduction of this annual award fee to £1490.
+There is an annual student registration fee of £2650 for the MSc, payable for four years.
+Students who are citizens of a member state of the European Community, and have been ordinarily resident in the European Economic Area for the past three years, may qualify for Home/EU status, and a reduction of this annual award fee to £1625.
+Thus the current cost of an MSc, assuming the expected minimum number of course attendances, is £21500 at the home rate and £25600 at the overseas rate.

 All payments must be completed before any postgraduate qualification will be awarded by the University.
-Award fees are based upon the date of admission.
-Attendance fees are based upon the date of the course, and may increase during the period of study, typically in line with the rate of inflation in the UK.
+Fees will increase annually, broadly in line with the rate of inflation in the UK.